Paddupadmakshi/Paddupadmakshi/README.md

 💬 Ask me about anything **related to Cloud, DevOps, or technology** in general!
 If you want to swap recipes, I'm all ears for that too!

-🍳 Fun fact: I'm an avid cook and love experimenting with different cuisines in my kitchen.
+🍳 Fun fact, I'm an avid **cook and love experimenting** with different cuisines in my kitchen.

 # Connect with Me